Heinz Neumann: Biography

-Neumann went back to Germany in 1928 and after the Wittorf Affair, became one of the most important politicians of the KPD.
+Neumann went back to Germany in 1928 and after the Wittorf Affair became one of the most important politicians of the KPD.
 He was considered the major theoretician of the party and became editor in chief of the Rote Fahne.
-As the chief ideologist, he was responsible for the ultra-left policies, the Revolutionäre Gewerkschafts Opposition and the social fascism policy.
-At the same time, he encouraged fighting the Nazis and coined the slogan "Schlagt die Faschisten, wo ihr sie trefft!"
-(Beat the Fascists wherever you meet them!), valid until 1932.
+As the chief ideologist, he was responsible for the ultra-left policies, the Revolutionäre Gewerkschafts Opposition and the social fascism policy, which were aimed mainly at toppling the ruling SPD.
+At the same time, he encouraged fighting the Nazis whenever expedient and coined the slogan Schlagt die Faschisten, wo ihr sie trefft! ("Beat the fascists wherever you meet them!"), which was valid until 1932.

-Along with fellow member of the Reichstag Hans Kippenberger, Neumann was the leader of the KPD's paramilitary wing, the Party Self Defense Unit (Parteiselbstschutz).
-As such, Neumann had a major role in the 1931 assassination of Paul Anlauf and Franz Lenck, both of whom were SPD members and Precinct Captains in the Berlin Police.
+Along with his fellow member of the Reichstag Hans Kippenberger, Neumann was the leader of the KPD's paramilitary wing, the Party Self-Defence Unit (Parteiselbstschutz).
+As such, Neumann had a major role in planning the 1931 assassination of Paul Anlauf and Franz Lenck, both of whom were SPD members and Precinct Captains in the Berlin Police.

-Elected to the Reichstag in 1930, in 1931, Neumann began to disagree with both Stalin and KPD leader Ernst Thälmann.
-Neumann felt that by focussing on toppling the ruling SPD, the KPD was underestimating the danger of a takeover by the Nazi Party.
-He was defeated in October 1932, relieved of his party functions in November 1932, and lost his seat in the Reichstag.
+Elected to the Reichstag in 1930, in 1931, Neumann began to disagree openly with both Stalin and the KPD leader, Ernst Thälmann.
+Neumann felt that by focusing exclusively on toppling the ruling SPD, the KPD was underestimating the growing threat posed by the Nazi Party, with which the KPD was often allying itself against the SPD.
+In retaliation for his dissenting stance, Neumann's motion was defeated in October 1932, and he was relieved of all his party functions in November 1932 and lost his seat in the Reichstag.

-He was sent to Spain to represent the Comintern, then lived illegally in Switzerland.
-In September 1933, the public prosecutor of Berlin, based on the confessions of 15 of his co-conspirators, charged Neumann with first degree murder for his involvement in the murders of Captains Anlauf and Lenck.
+He was sent to the Second Spanish Republic to represent the Comintern and then lived illegally in Switzerland.
+In September 1933, the public prosecutor of Berlin, based on the confessions of 15 of his co-conspirators, charged Neumann with first-degree murder for his involvement in the murders of Captains Anlauf and Lenck.

-In January 1934, while still a fugitive from the German police, Neumann was accused of having tried to split the KPD, he was forced to write a "self criticism".
-In late 1934, he was arrested in Zurich by the Swiss immigration authorities and was imprisoned for six months, after which, he was expelled.
+In January 1934, while still a fugitive from the German police, Neumann was accused of having tried to split the KPD and was forced to write a criticism and self-criticism".
+In late 1934, he was arrested in Zurich by the Swiss immigration authorities and was imprisoned for six months after which he was expelled.
 He was sent to the Soviet Union, where he fell victim to the Great Purge.